 The company must disclose a description of contracts and associated features in the certification.

-The DR for the group of contracts under the DeterministicCertification Option is determined as follows:
+The DR for the group of contracts under the Single Scenario Test is determined as follows:

 Cash flows are projected in compliance with the applicable requirements in Section 4, Section 5, Section 10, and Section 11 of VM-22 over a single economic scenario (scenario 12 found in Appendix 1 of VM-20).